Postrantor/Computer-Architectur/output.md

 <p>Thread Processor</p>
 </blockquote></td>
 <td><blockquote>
-<p>Hardware SIMD Lane that executes the operations in a “Warp” (thread
+<p>Hardware SIMD Lane that executes the operations in a  "Warp"  (thread
 of SIMD instructions) on a single element.
 Results stored depending on mask.
-OpenCL calls it a “Processing Element.”</p>
+OpenCL calls it a  "Processing Element." </p>
 </blockquote></td>
 <td><blockquote>
 <p>A Thread Processor is a datapath and register file portion of a